 This light and cheesy Cheddar Chive Spoon Bread is an update on classic Southern spoon bread.
 It has a luscious custard-like texture that's a bit like a cross between creamy cheddar grits and a cornbread soufflé.

-Old fashioned spoon bread begins with yellow cornmeal that's cooked on the stovetop with milk until thickened.
-In this version, I add chive and onion cream cheese, eggs, fresh chives and a generous amount of sharp cheddar cheese to the cooked cornmeal to give it incredible flavor.
-After everything is mixed together it's then baked in a cast iron skillet until puffed and golden.
+What is spoon bread?
+Old fashioned spoon bread is a moist cornmeal-like bread that's a cross between creamy cheddar grits and a light cornmeal soufflé.
+It usually begins with yellow cornmeal that's cooked on the stovetop with milk until thickened then other ingredients are added at the discretion of the cook.
+The ingredients are similar to Southern cornbread but the end result has a noticeably softer texture.
+It's then poured into a skillet or baking dish and baked.
+In this spoon bread recipe, I add chive and onion cream cheese, eggs, fresh chives and a generous amount of sharp cheddar cheese to the cooked cornmeal to give it incredible flavor.
+After everything is mixed together it's then baked in a cast iron skillet until it becomes puffy and golden.

 Thanks for visiting come back soon!

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!

 - 1 cup plain yellow cornmeal Not self-rising

 - 1 ½ teaspoon plain salt or garlic salt

 - 4 oz Chive & Onion cream cheese softened

 - 2 cups shredded sharp cheddar cheese divided

 - 1 tablespoon butter